sjohann81/hf-risc/README.md

 - UART_WRITE / UART_READ: 0xf00000e0
 - UART_DIVISOR: 0xf00000f0

+### HF-RISC SoC

+Several examples of the HF-RISC SoC are presented for FPGA implementation.
+A typical platform includes the CPU core (with internal peripherals), memories (RAM), boot ROM and optional external peripherals.
+The memory map is defined to make it easy for future improvements in the platform, such as large external RAMs, cache controllers and multiprocessor implementations.

+Example prototype platforms are available for both HF-RISC and HF-RISCV cores on the 'platform' subdirectories.
+Simulation testbenches and ROM images are available on the 'sim' subdirectories.

 ### HF-RISCV

 Another version of this core implements the RV32I base user level instruction set of the RISC-V architecture.
 The core organization is basically the same as HF-RISC, including the memory map and software compatibility (a given application just has to be recompiled to the RV32I target).
 Improvements (compared to HF-RISC) include shorter critical path for higher clock frequency and an exception handling mechanism (traps) for unimplemented opcodes.